mcjkurz/qhchina/docs/bert_classifier_docs.md

 - `plot_interval` (int): Number of batches between plot updates
 - `val_interval` (Optional[int]): Number of batches between validation runs
 - `collate_fn` (Optional[Callable]): Custom collation function for DataLoader.
 If None, a default function will be created.
+- `tokenizer` (Optional[AutoTokenizer]): Tokenizer to use for encoding texts.
+If None, the train_dataset's tokenizer will be used.

 **Returns:**
 - `dict`: Dictionary containing: